pantheon-systems/documentation/source/content/multidev-faq.md

 Yes.
 Push a new branch from your local (e.g., `git push origin example-br`) then navigate to **Multidev** > **Git Branches** from your Site Dashboard and select **Create Environment** next to the branch name.

 ## Is there a limit on the number of branches or environments?
 There is no limit on the number of branches you can have in your Git repository.
-The limit on forked environments is 10 per site.
+The limit on Multidev environments is 10 per site.

 ## Can I associate a domain with a branch environment?